The ERISA Disability Claims Process

 There are actually two kinds of disability insurance policies, but only one of them is governed by ERISA.
 One type is given to state and municipal employees like public school teachers, local police officers, city firefighters, public works and parks and recreation workers.
 These employees and their disability claims are not covered by ERISA.
-But private sector employees, people working for defense contractors, hospitals, law firms, medical practices, accounting and financial firms and other businesses generally have disability policies and claims that are governed by ERISA.
+But private sector employees, people working for defense contractors, hospitals, law firms and other businesses generally have disability policies and claims that are governed by ERISA.
 And as you can imagine, there is an important difference between ERISA and non-ERISA disability policies.

 If your disability claim is not covered by ERISA

 In a Non-ERISA covered disability claim, the person who is disabled and can't work due to an illness or injury (usually called the claimant) basically has no rights.
 What does that mean?
 Well, the insurance policy specifies everything involved in the claim, all of the rules, definitions, terms - everything.

 You usually have 45 to 90 days to appeal;

 Your appeal has no rules governing how it is reviewed -

 the insurance company can pretty much do this how they want to;

 If you lose your appeal, you have to file a lawsuit in state court